home-assistant/home-assistant.io/source/_components/switch.snmp.markdown

 ---
 layout: page
 title: "SNMP"
-description: "Instructions how to integrate SNMP switches into Home Assistant."
+description: "Instructions on how to integrate SNMP switches into Home Assistant."
 date: 2017-10-12 08:00
 sidebar: true
 comments: false